The night the Supreme Court settled a presidential election, declaring George W. Bush the winner

 Meanwhile, Gore and his campaign staff were engaged in a similarly challenging reading of the decision.

 “Among the many bad things about Bush v.
-Gore, one of the worst is it takes, like, ’til page seven until you find out the outcome of the case,” Ron Klain, a Gore aide, told The Atlantic.
+Gore, one of the worst is it takes, like, till page seven until you find out the outcome of the case,” Ron Klain, a Gore aide, told the Atlantic.
 “It’s a horribly written opinion.
 So I’m reading along, reading along, reading along.
 I have Gore on the phone, people are bringing me pages one page at a time.
-Finally we hit the seventh page.”
+Finally, we hit the seventh page.”

 By page 12, he tells Gore, “I think we’re kind of hosed here.”